Egg-Free Gingerbread Cookies Recipe

-I love to bring these eggless cookies for the school Christmas party – we have two every year- and we also gave them away as a gift to our neighbors along with a homemade vanilla extract bottle.
+I love to bring these eggless cookies to the school Christmas party—we have two every year—and we also give them away as a gift to our neighbors, along with a homemade vanilla extract bottle.

 These little eggless gingerbread cookies make the perfect addition to your Christmas table.

-They’re soft, spicy, and chewy, but sturdy enough to be decorated.
-BTW, I used eggless royal icing to decorate the cookies.
+They’re soft, spiced, and chewy but sturdy enough to be decorated.
+By the way, I used eggless royal icing to decorate the cookies.
 It works wonderfully.

-They are very easy to make- you know easy is my second name- and so cute, and so delicious that they are pretty much irresistible.
+They are very easy to make—you know, easy is my second name—and they are so cute and delicious that they are pretty much irresistible.

 We’re ready for you, Santa!!